• Skip to secondary menu

 This is a bonus extension for mom and dad.
 If you do any amount of shopping online you want this one.
 It helps to make sure that you are getting the best price – on Amazon it can tell you about price changes an item has gone through.
 It also will search for discount codes.

-There are so may more extensions that are probably amazing for homeschooling but I don’t want to overload you or myself with too many.
-These are my favorites, and I just might do another post sometime about some other great chrome extensions for homeschooling.
+There are so many more extensions that are probably amazing for homeschooling but I don’t want to overload you or myself with too many.
+These are my favorites, and I just might do another post sometime about some other great Chrome extensions for homeschooling.

 Google Drive for Homeschoolers